the smell of olives

 by Douglas Messerli

-Harold Pinter's brilliant short play of 1961, The Collection, is a work about two couples, Stella and James, married for two years, and Harry and Bill, living together for a number of years.
+Harold Pinter's brilliant short play of 1961, The Collection, is a work about two couples, Stella (Helen Mirren) and James (Alan Bates), married for two years, and Harry (Laurence Olivier) and Bill (Malcolm McDowell), living together for a number of years.
 Both pairs are clearly dissatisfied with their relationships or, at least, interested in sexually exploring alternatives—but fearful, also, of destroying the commitments they have made.
 Although James runs his wife's dress business, it is clear that she is the designer.
-Bill, as Harry tells both James and audience, has been picked up in the slums, and is obviously completely dependent upon his older lover.
+Bill, as Harry tells both James and the audience, has been picked up in the slums, and is obviously a completely dependent upon his older lover.

 If indeed Bill and Stella met in Leeds, even to simply talk about sexual possibilities, as Bill insists late in the play, there is a parallel pattern in James' visits to Bill.
 Both of these rendezvouses are highly sexually charged and physically threatening.
 Yet both also began and end in a war of words.
-Despite his position as intruder, Bill invites himself to drinks, demanding olives and a place to sit, while gradually insinuating himself into James' life, going even so far as to query him about Harry and his supposèd dislike of rabbits (those animals who fuck so prolifically).
+Despite his position as intruder, Bill invites himself to drinks, demanding olives—in a typically brilliant Pinteresque non sequitur—and a place to sit, while gradually insinuating himself into James' life, going even so far as to query him about Harry and his supposed allergic reaction to rabbits (those animals which so prolifically fuck).

 What on earth have you got against olives?

-Only a few minutes, later, however, he has picked up a knife, challenging Bill to a duel and proclaiming that he has another in his "hip pocket."
-Bill again plays "the sissy," refusing to act out the phallic challenge that James has offered up.
-This time, however, James impetuously propels his words, for the first time in the play, into action: tossing the cheese knife into the air and cutting Bill's hand, producing, perhaps, something tangible in the way of a small scar.
+This time, however, James impetuously propels his words, for the first time in the play, into action: tossing the cheese knife into the air and cutting Bill's hand, producing, perhaps, something tangible in the way of a small scar, which Bill has proven not to have in the first visit, despite talk of James' wife's attempt to keep off her assailant by mildly scratching him.

 In a world only of talk, finally something has happened, someone has at least been palpably touched.
-Harry, observing this scene behind the doorway—after having endured his own conversation with Stella—knows quite clearly what the sword play means, and lashes out in an emotional outburst of hate against the "slum-boy slug" he has brought into his proper house:
+Harry, observing this scene behind the doorway—having returned from his conversation with Stella—knows quite clearly what the sword play means.
+He has clearly watched the older and younger attractive interloper playing with knives in Roman Polanski's 1962 film, Knife in the Water.
+Pouring his guest another drink he tells him that James that he has met with his wife and she has admitted that she has made the whole story up.
+"Women are most strange...if I were you I'd go home and hit over the head a saucepan or something." and lashes out in an emotional outburst of hate against the "slum-boy slug" he has brought into his proper home:

 There's nothing wrong with slugs, in their place, but he's